DenverCoder1/jct-discord-bot/contributing.md

 You will also need the `.env` file in the project's root directory.
 Again, ask [Jonah Lawrence](https://github.com/DenverCoder1) for this file, or check the pinned messages in the `#jct-bot-development` Discord channel.

-You will need to make sure you have the `discord.py` and `python-dotenv` libraries installed.
-You can install them by typing the following commands in your terminal.
+You will need to make sure you have all necessary dependencies installed.
+You can install them by typing the following command in your terminal.

 ```
-pip install discord.py
-pip install python-dotenv
+pip install -r requirements.txt
 ```

 Now you should be able to run the bot locally.
 Well done!